Please read this risk Warning carefully before using the Website operated by MINEXIA Limited.

 1) Loss of Capital

-The value of your investment can go down as well as up and past performance is not a guide to future capital growth or rates of returns.
+The value of investments can go down as well as up and past performance is not a guide to future capital growth or rates of returns, investors can lose some, part or all of their original capital invested.

-Unlike a bank or building society account, where capital is guaranteed, the value of an investment can fall as well as rise and investors may not get back the amount invested.
+Unlike a bank or building society account, where capital is guaranteed, investments are not guaranteed and the value of an investment can fall as well as rise and investors may lose some, part or all of their original investment.

-Diversification, by spreading your money across multiple investments, may reduce risk.
+In general, diversification, by spreading your money across multiple investments, may reduce risk.
 Investing in the natural resources sector should only be done as part of a diversified portfolio.
 Diversification involves spreading your money across different types of investments with different risks to reduce your overall risk.
 However, it will not lessen all types of risk.
 Investors should diversify across products, providers and asset classes and not rely on any one company/asset class.
 Investments via NR Private Market should be balanced with safer, more liquid investments and investors should only invest a proportion of their available investment funds via NR Private Market.
+Subscribers taking up investment opportunities should seek independent financial, tax and legal advice.

-Any investment in shares made through NR Private Market may be subject to dilution in the future.
+Any investment in shares introduced to the subscriber via NR Private Market may be subject to dilution in the future.
 Dilution occurs when a company issues more shares.
 Dilution affects every existing shareholder who does not buy any of the new shares being issued.
 As a result an existing shareholder’s proportionate shareholding of the company is reduced, or ‘diluted’ – this has an effect on a number of things, including voting, dividends and value.

 5) Frequency of Dividends